DevDelvo/weatherForecast/README.md

 1. Navigate to [repo](https://gitbub.com/DevDelvo/weatherForecast)
 2. Clone locally with the command `git clone https://github.com/DevDelvo/weatherForecast.git`

 3. Install dependencies with the command `npm install`
+4. Register a free OpenWeatherMap account and obtain an API key under the free subscription plan [here](https://openweathermap.org/api)
+5. Inside of the src folder of this project, create a config.js file  and enter the following: export const config = {
+        apiKey: 'Your OpenWeatherAPI key here'
+    }
-4. Run tests with the command `npm run test`
+6. Run tests with the command `npm run test`
-5. Start your server using `npm run start`
+7. Start your server using `npm run start`
-6. Navigate to the app in [browser](http://localhost:3000)
+8. Navigate to the app in [browser](http://localhost:3000)
-7. In the app, find the input forms for Country and Zip Code and type in the abbreviation of the country and zipcode you would like to see the weather for.
-Press the `Get Weather` button.
+9. In the app, find the input forms for Country and Zip Code and type in the abbreviation of the country and zipcode you would like to see the weather for.
+10. Press the `Get Weather` button.
-8. Check out the weather for the current day and the next 5 days.
-The next day boxes can be clicked and when they are, they display the weather forecast for every 3 hours.
+11. Check out the weather for the current day and the next 5 days.
+The next day boxes can be clicked and when they are, they display the weather forecast for every 3 hours of that day.
+You can also toggle the temperature display between appearing as fahrenheit and celsius by clicking the F and C letters.

 ## Technologies
 HTML, CSS, React